thanachaiphatiwach/QCP/README.md

-# Quality Project
-Thanachai Phatiwach
+# Thanachai Phatiwach

 My name is Thanachai Phatiwach.
+I very love to dig deep in data to find something vital.

 My Project using R langauge and this is where the code stored.